ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-17-larijani-killed-two-front-war-fomc.md

 A Lebanon ground invasion on top of the Iran air campaign is the strongest possible confirmation of sustained defence spending.
 LMT, RTX, GD, NOC all have multi-year procurement visibility.
 Add on any dip.

-*Risk: Peace deal — the tail risk that is now further away than ever.*
+*Risk: Peace deal, the tail risk that is now further away than ever.*

 ### ▲ TACTICAL NVDA — GTC Narrative Is the Only Micro Bull Case
 {: .trade-long}